Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Theory of composite structure for Quark GPDs of a scalar target

 The master integral for the scalar GPD (\ref{eq:GPD-momentum-decomp}) is now fully understood in terms of two distinct contributions: a polarized and unpolarized channel, which differently manifest the underlying symmetries of the composite hadron:

 The structure of the integral (\ref{eq:GPD-momentum-spin-decomp}) suggests for a simple way to perform the integration: by evaluating the boost-invariant Wigner distribution in the target rest frame and performing angular averaging in three dimensions.
 However, it is not yet clear whether spin-orbit coupling plays a nontrivial role in composite structure or if the polarized term vanishes.
 One must look deeper into the structure contained in each of the polarization channels and specifically determine the physics arising from the allowed structures in $\vec{W}_{pol}\cdot\vec{F}_{q,pol}^{[\Gamma]}$.
-Then, it is now instructive to parameterize the integrand in Eq.~(\ref{eq:GPD-momentum-spin-decomp}): which is done by performing a \textit{tensorial} decomposition of the integrand and imposing constraints on the Wigner distribution through its \textit{rotational} and \text{discrete} symmetries.
+In principle, Eq.~\eqref{eq:GPD-momentum-spin-decomp} is a re-expression of the IA convolution formula that could be equivalently written in terms of a spectral density.
+But the Wigner representation \eqref{eq:GPD-momentum-spin-decomp} provides a powerful and manifest way to impose the constraints of \textit{rotational} and \text{discrete} symmetries.